druce/OpenAIAgentsSDK/prompts.md

 - 7-15 sections (## Section Title)
 - Bullet points with 1-3 links (- Headline - [Source1](url1) [Source2](url2))

-Prioritize clarity and impact, and check carefully that all appropriate issues in the critique are addressed.
+Check carefully that all appropriate issues in the critique are addressed.

 ```